WHAT TO EXPECT

 Testing

-The installation includes a set of utility applications that you can use to verify the operation of your cloudSwXtch network.
-Refer to the Tools and Testing page for details.
+xNIC installation includes a set of utility applications that can be used to verify the operation of the cloudSwXtch network.
+Refer to Tools and Testing for details.

 Uninstalling xNIC on Windows